 Olive oil is packed with 12 health benefits from helping with weight loss to improving bone health to lowering bad cholesterol and much more.
 It is a special Superfood.
 Learn all 12 of the health benefits below.

-Olive oil was referred to as “Liquid Gold” by the famous Greek poet Homer.
+The famous Greek poet Homer referred to olive oil as “liquid gold.”
 If you are what you eat, what would happen if you consumed “Liquid Gold” daily?
 It’s one of the top oils you need in your kitchen.

 12 Health Benefits of Olive Oil (extra virgin)